 One little-known legend Wallace loves to share tells the story of how the sugar skulls came to be a symbol of this celebration.
 She tells it like this: In the year 1350, an Aztec emperor had a sister with whom he had a very close relationship.
 One day, she asked him to take a stroll with her in his beautifully adorned gardens.
 As they were walking, she showed him a small cave and told him that when she died she wanted him to bury her there.
 Assuring her she wouldn't die anytime soon, he agreed.
 A few days later, the emperor's sister was dead.

 Making good on his promise, she was buried in the cave.
 But three days after the burial, the guards watching over the grave heard someone knocking from inside.
-Worried they had trapped an
+Worried they had trapped an animal there, they removed the rock covering the entrance to the cave and were shocked to find the emperor's sister had come back to life and was standing in front of them.

 "Don't be scared," she said, according to Wallace.
 "I have visited death, and death is sweet.
 Death is sweet."